Kingsssman/traveland/README.md

 ✅ 2.
 User can add own Tour Product (fill with title, image, description, price, country)

-3. Ability to view all available Tour Products for Unregistered Users
+✅ 3.
+Ability to view all available Tour Products for Unregistered Users

+✅ 4.
+Search available Tour Product for Unregistered Users

+✅ 5.
+Filter Tour Product by Price and Locatiob for Unregistered Users

-4. Get Detailed info about Tour Product
+6. Get Detailed info about Tour Product

-5. Ability to buy Tour Product (only for registered users)
+7. Ability to buy Tour Product (only for registered users)

 ## Functional Requirements